Foso/Showdown/README.md

 </p>

 ## Introduction 🙋‍♂️
 Showdown is a selfhosted web app, you can use for planning poker™.
 The application does not require any registration at all.
 All you need is your browser.
+You can try it at  http://shwdwn.herokuapp.com/#/

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)